California Statewide Fire Summary - Azusa Beacon

 Go to Admin » Appearance » Widgets » and move Gabfire Widget: Social into that MastheadOverlay zone

-Almost 9,000 firefighters remain on the line, successfully making progress in some containment of the fires burning in southern California.
-As of today, these fires have burned nearly 257,000 acres and destroyed over 1,000 structures.
+Over 9,000 firefighters remain on the line, successfully making progress in containment of several of the fires that sparked last week in southern California.
+As of today, these fires have burned nearly 263,000 acres and destroyed over 1,200 structures.

-Red Flag Warning remains in most of Los Angeles and Ventura county today and into tomorrow.
-Humidity in the single digits coupled with Santa Ana wind gusts of 35 to 45mph persist, along with warm temperatures.
-Warm and dry conditions continue across the state, with no chance of precipitation in the current forcast.
+Red Flag Warnings and a Fire Weather Watch remain in effect Los Angeles and Ventura counties and will continue throughout the rest of the week.
+Winds will be out of the northeast at 10-25 mph today and by tomorrow reaching upwards of 50 mph gusts.
+Humidity during the day remains in the single digits at 2 to 6% with very poor overnight recovery.
+Dry conditions have prompted Red Flag Warnings into the Sierra Nevada and Kern areas due to extremely low humidity.
+Warm and dry conditions continue across the state, with no chance of precipitation in the current forecast.

-When you are able to return home after a wildfire, it doesn’t mean that all of the danger is gone.
-Fire damage on your property and the surrounding area has more potential hazards than you might think.
-For more information on what to look out for and how to stay safe, click here.
+Tune into verified sources of information for the latest on wildfires and any evacuations near you.
+Stay informed and aware.
+Listen to your radio/TV for announcements from law enforcement and emergency personnel.
+Also, follow CAL FIRE on Facebook or Twitter to get the latest fire updates.
+To get more evacuation tips, click here.

 Fires of Interest: